-If you are using products on your skin that act as a barrier and block the pores, this can prevent toxins from being eliminated.
+The skin provides an alternate escape route.
+However, the pores must be open and clear for this process to occur without event.
+If you are using products on your skin that acts as a barrier and block the pores, this can prevent toxins from being eliminated.
 With this exit blocked, the toxins will remain in the body’s circulation system and will increase the risk of inflammation.

+Skin rashes, acne or other skin disorders are often indicators of a toxic build-up beneath the skin’s surface caused by clogged pores.
+One of the ways you could be potentially interfering with your skins ability to release toxins is by using petroleum-based products.
 Most of us come into contact with petroleum every day.
 Petroleum products originate from fossil fuels and include crude oil products such as gasoline, styrofoam and lubricating oils which are found in many cosmetics.

 It’s also important to remember that we absorb between 60-90% of everything we put on our skin (depending on the size of the molecular structure).
-Once absorbed, it goes into our blood stream.
+Once absorbed, it goes into our bloodstream.

-So not only do petroleum-based products obstruct the skin from eliminating waste, they actually contribute to an increase in the toxic load on your liver, making your liver’s job even harder.
+So not only do petroleum-based products obstruct the skin from eliminating waste, they contribute to an increase in the toxic load on your liver, making your liver’s job even harder.

-If you want to avoid petroleum based products, we recommend checking the ingredients on your skin care products to see if any of these petroleum derivatives are present:
+If you want to avoid petroleum-based products, we recommend checking the ingredients on your skin care products to see if any of these petroleum derivatives are present:

 - Mineral Oil